North Shore Mountains

 The North Shore Mountains are a mountain range overlooking Vancouver in British Columbia, Canada.
 Their southernmost peaks are visible from most areas in Vancouver and form a distinctive backdrop for the city.

-The steep southern slopes of the North Shore Mountains limit the extent to which the mainland municipalities of Greater Vancouver's North Shore (West Vancouver, the District of North Vancouver, the City of North Vancouver and the Village of Lions Bay) can grow.
+The steep southern slopes of the North Shore Mountains limit the extent to which the municipalities of Metro Vancouver's North Shore (West Vancouver, the District of North Vancouver, the City of North Vancouver and the Village of Lions Bay) can grow.
 In many places on the North Shore, residential neighbourhoods abruptly end and rugged forested slopes begin.
 These forested slopes are crisscrossed by a large network of trails including the Baden-Powell Trail, the Howe Sound Crest Trail, the Binkert/Lions Trail and a wide variety of mountain biking trails.

 The North Shore Mountains are a small subrange of the Pacific Ranges, the southernmost grouping of the vast Coast Mountains.
 They are bounded on the south by Burrard Inlet, on the west and north-west by Howe Sound, and on the north and north-east by the Garibaldi Ranges.
 To the east the bounds are defined by Indian Arm (a branch of Burrard Inlet).
-The ridge running north from Mount Seymour has its own name, the Fannin Range, while the bulk of the range and most of the Howe Sound-flanking portion of it is officially known as the Britannia Range.
+The ridge running north from Mount Seymour has its own name, the Fannin Range, while much of the Howe Sound-flanking portion of it is known as the Britannia Range.
+There is debate whether the Britannia Range is part of the North Shore Mountains as there are no official boundaries of the North Shore Mountains.

 Although not particularly high, these mountains are rugged and should not be underestimated.
 Severe weather conditions in the North Shore Mountains often contrast dramatically with mild conditions in nearby Vancouver.
 This is especially true in winter, but even in summer, large precipices are hidden very close to popular hiking trails and it is very easy to get lost, despite being in sight of the city.
 Those who venture into the North Shore Mountains for whatever reason should be well prepared at any time of year.

-Three deep valleys divide the North Shore Mountains.
+Three deep river valleys divide the North Shore Mountains.
 These are, in order from west to east: